nopg/pan-deduper/readme.md

 TODO:

-pull DG hierarchy and update
+DG hierarchy?\
 break testing in many ways\
-tests!!
+tests!!\
 notes about ["@loc"] not in settings.exclude_device_groups---parent?\
-make httpx timeout even longer?(and on httpx.client)
+make httpx timeout even longer?(and on httpx.client)\
+logging on 'gets'